 Awards/Fellowships

-Associate Fellowship, Royal Geographical Society, 2021
+Fellowship, Royal Geographical Society, since 2023

 Research Support Funds, School of the Arts, UoL, 2018-2020